LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 ![add secrets at organization level](img/add-secrets-org.png)

 * At this point, tap on `New organization secret` and follow the [Enter the <code>Secrets</code>](gh-first-time.md#enter-the-secrets) instructions on the Configure to Use Browser page until all six <code>Secrets</code> are entered
-* The only difference it those instructions show the graphics for a personal repository and indicate the button will says `New repository secret` - you screen will show `New organization secret`
+* Those instructions show the graphics for a personal repository and indicate the button will says `New repository secret` - you screen will show `New organization secret`
-* These secrets are used by every repository you fork that has this organization as the owner
+* Once the organization <code>Secrets</code> are entered, they are used by every repository you fork with this organization as the owner

 The *GitHub* personal access token used as one of the 6 <code>Secrets</code> is associated with your personal account (`my-name`); so if you already have one, you just keep using it.
-If not, follow the instructions to get or configure a new one.
+If not, follow [these instructions](gh-first-time.md#create-github-personal-access-token) to get or configure a new one.

-### Disable Actions for Personal *GitHub* account
+### Disable Building for Personal *GitHub* account

 Once you have your apps building as you expected from the `my-name-org` organization account, you should configure your personal account to stop any automatic building that may be taking place.

-Option 1: Delete the DIY repositories from your personal account
+#### Option 1: Delete `repository`

+You can delete the DIY repositories from your personal account

 * Pro: You can't get confused about where you should be building
 * Cons: